Jfeldman34/AF3Complex/docs/installation.md

 versions being the same as used in the AlphaFold 3 paper.

-:ledger: **Note: The download directory `<DB_DIR>` should *not* be a subdirectory in the AlphaFold 3 repository directory.** If it is, the Docker build will be slow as the large databases will be copied during the image creation.
+:ledger: **Note: The download directory `<DB_DIR>` should *not* be a subdirectory in the AF3Complex repository directory.** If it is, the Docker build will be slow as the large databases will be copied during the image creation.